Buying Guide – How to Shop for a Pillow as a Side Sleeper

 Generally speaking, there are three specific side sleeping positions (as illustrated below).

 More than 40% of side sleepers utilize the fetal position, with their knees tucked in and their elbows bent.
-Other positions include the log, which involve straightening out the legs and arms, and the yearner, where the sleeper straightens out their legs and stretches out their arms.
+Other positions include the log, which involves straightening out the legs and arms, and the yearner, where the sleeper straightens out their legs and stretches out their arms.

 - Reduces acid reflux: People with acid reflux experience chronic heartburn because stomach acid moves up the esophagus.
 Sleeping on one’s back or stomach can worsen heartburn symptoms, but sleeping on one’s left side improves circulation through the airways and helps alleviate heartburn.
 Sleeping on the right side, however, may exacerbate heartburn (since it puts pressure on the heart).